hachr/grunt-closure-wrap/README.md

 # grunt-closure-wrap

-> Provide a simple way to wrap existing javascript file into a simple closure with provided interface.
+>Provide a simple way to wrap existing javascript file into a simple closure with provided interface.

-> Note, this approach is mainly for quickly port an existing large project over inside closure.
-It is not recommend to use this style as the main development since the interface file is not together with the source file.
+Note, use this plugin to quickly port an existing large project to be inside a closure.
+It is not recommended to use this style as the main development since the interface file is not together with the other source files.
+Although with the modern IDE, it's not really a problem...

 ## Getting Started
 This plugin requires Grunt `~0.4.1`